iris-hep/iris-hep.github.io/pages/docs/newteammember.md

   * Presentations in the IRIS-HEP topical meetings should be included.
   * Minor presentations in internal "working" meetings of IRIS-HEP do not need to be added.
+  * Presentations, lectures, etc. as part of training events should be included.

 The meaning of the fields is the following: